Media

 Robert Parsons

-In 2021, at age 90, he wrote a book entitled, “We Don’t Blush Anymore,” and after observing the ill manners and incivility of people everywhere.
+Robert Parsons, born in 1921, wrote a book entitled, “We Don’t Blush Anymore,” and after observing the ill manners and incivility of people everywhere.
 Hopefully the suggestions in his book will bring civility back to our people in the USA and around the world.
-Today, Robert is an active deacon in his church, teacher of small groups on Zoom, children’s Bible teacher in schools, and active in multiple tasks at his church and community.

 Dean Johnson